juanitacosmica/JC-election-analysis/README.md

 - Software: Python 3.10.1, VS Code 1.63.2

 ## Summary
-The analysis of the election show that:
+The analysis of the election showed that:
 - There were 369,711 votes cast in the election.
 - The candidates were:
     - Charles Casper Stockham